-While there are many gluten-free beers on the market, we focused on Green’s Beer pretty fast.
-Despite the fact that they are based in Belgium, their fun, green beer bottles with old-fashioned font just scream “St. Patrick’s Day”.
-What we love about Green’s gluten-free beer is that they are proud of the fact that they are vegan.
-They state right up front on their website that, “Green’s Beers are suitable for both Vegetarian and Vegan diets,” and, “Green’s Beers DO NOT contain any of the following allergens or products thereof: Gluten, Crustaceans, Eggs, Fish, Peanuts, Soybeans, Milk, Lactose, Nuts, Celery, Mustard, Sesame seeds, Sulfur dioxide nor Sulfites.”
+Now on to the beer!
+While there are many gluten-free beers on the market, we recommend Green’s beer, and it will soon be obvious to you why.
+While Green’s is headquartered in the UK, it is available in the U.S. at retailers such as Total Wine & More and Liquor Barn.
+What we love about Green’s gluten-free beer is that not only is all of their beer intentionally gluten-free, but they are proud of the fact that they are vegan.
+They state right on their website here that “our beers are accredited as being Vegan friendly, thanks to the Vegetarian Society!”
+They also like to point out that “Green’s Beers DO NOT contain any of the following allergens or products thereof: Gluten, Crustaceans, Eggs, Fish, Peanuts, Soybeans, Milk, Lactose, Nuts, Celery, Mustard, Sesame seeds, Sulfur dioxide nor Sulfites.”